Life as a primary school teacher

 If you don't have a passion for teaching or love what you do then it can become a grim situation very quickly.

-However, there are also a number of benefits.
-You get to go home every day confident that children's lives are being enriched as a direct result of your input.
-I love the fact that no two days are the same and seeing or hearing the 'a-ha!' moment when something clicks for a child who has been struggling with their learning is priceless.
+You are involved in having a direct impact on the lives of many young people and aiding the many families who make up the school community.
+It's a wonderful opportunity to work alongside amazing, likeminded people.
+You also get to go home every day confident that children's lives are being enriched as a direct result of your input.
+I love seeing or hearing the 'a-ha!' moment when something clicks for a child who has been struggling with their learning is priceless.

 There are also lots of opportunities for career progression, job security is good and you get the chance to travel.